malsadek/MarvelApp/README.md

 ## Manual Installation and Setup
 To run the application:
-1. Download the project and run using xcode.
+1. Download the project and open using xcode.
 2. Open ```MarvelRequests.swift``` and replace ```publicKey``` and ```privateKey``` with your Marvel Keys.
+3. Run.

-2. Congratulations!
+Congratulations!